-Florida State Statute 790.06(12) and USF Policy forbid any person from carrying a firearm on a university campus.
+Florida State Statute 790.06(12) and USF Policy forbid any person from carrying a firearm or weapon on a university campus.
 Firearms are not allowed in USF housing facilities.
-To assist persons who may desire to have access to firearms for recreational purposes, the University Police Department provides weapon(s) storage.
+Weapons on USF System Property Policy: generalcounsel.usf.edu/policies-and-procedures/pdfs/policy-6-009.pdf